webrtc-uwp/webrtc-uwp.github.io/how-to-tracing-webrtc.md

 Google's sample to enable traces can be found [here](https://chromium.googlesource.com/external/webrtc/+/refs/heads/master/sdk/android/src/jni/pc/peer_connection_factory.cc).
 It is an Android component where the traces are saved to the file.

 Call `rtc::tracing::SetupInternalTracer()` and after that `rtc::tracing::StartInternalCapture()` with a file name as a parameter.
 After tracing session is ended, you can visualize the results in Chrome browser using `chrome://tracing` application.

+After tracing session is ended, the results can be viewed in Chrome (chrome://tracing application) and I believe any of the graphical tools that were mentioned in first section of this document should be able to show the out put.

+Regarding this section, I found this explanation useful as well: https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/80#issuecomment-434828016